 - Where can I horse ride with giraffe?

 - Where can I see a giraffe on a walking safari?

 1. Where can I see the biggest giraffe herds?

 You can see groups of up to 50 giraffe in northern Selous, Tanzania, and Murchinson Falls National Park, Uganda.
 Back to Top

 Northern Selous, Tanzania

-The Selous Game Reserve is perhaps the closest Tanzania gets to a true wilderness paradise, a fantastically large, remote region – the size of Switzerland and the biggest in East Africa – but with plenty of water, opening up a whole range of activities other parks can only dream of.
+The Selous Game Reserve is perhaps the closest Tanzania gets to a true wilderness paradise, a fantastically large, remote region – the size of Switzerland and the biggest reserve in East Africa – and with plenty of water, opening up a whole range of activities other parks can only dream of.

 Murchison Falls, Uganda